apostrophecms/express-cache-on-demand/README.md

 }
 ```

+## Using `cache-on-demand` for other tasks

+This module is an Express middleware wrapper for our [cache-on-demand](https://github.com/punkave/cache-on-demand) module.
+If you would like to do the same trick with code that isn't powered by Express, try using that module directly.

 ## About P'unk Avenue and Apostrophe

-`cache-on-demand` was created at [P'unk Avenue](http://punkave.com) for use in many projects built with Apostrophe, an open-source content management system built on node.js.
+`express-cache-on-demand` was created at [P'unk Avenue](http://punkave.com) for use in many projects built with Apostrophe, an open-source content management system built on node.js.
 If you like `cache-on-demand` you should definitely [check out apostrophenow.org](http://apostrophenow.org).

 ## Support